 Calling all runners!
 Whether you’re braving the rainy outdoors or settling into a treadmill routine, we want to keep you healthy and running strong.
 Running is such a wonderful form of exercise due to its simplicity and lack of necessary equipment.
 It’s a great form of aerobic conditioning and a fun way to explore some pretty amazing places here in Oregon.
 However, it’s also one of the leading causes of injuries.
 Statistics show that up to 80% of runners will experience an injury each year1 .
-The good news is there is a simple solution that many runners overlook – strength training!
+The good news is there is a simple solution that many of us overlook – strength training for runners!

 Understanding the Demands of Running